nishchay/translations/static/english/learningCenter/v2.0/exceptionHandling.md

 //....
 ```

-Supported parameters of `@Handler` annotation is listed below:
+Supported parameters of `Handler` attribute is listed below:

 | Parameter | Description                                   |
 | --------- | --------------------------------------------- |
 | type      | Can be global, context, scope.                |
 | name      | Applicable for handler for context and scope. |

-Parameter name `name` is required when `type` is `context` or `scope`.
-This should be name of context for handler type for context.
-For the scope handler this should be name of scope.
+Parameter name _name_ is required when _type_ is _context_ or _scope_. `name` should be name of context for handler type for context.
+For the scope handler it should be name of scope.

 To define method which can handle exception, it should be either same as exception class name with its first letter in small case.
 Below method handles exception thrown for `RequestNotFoundException`.